Pillai Nila: Plot

 Dolly is the young sister of a widowed rich man named David.
-She falls in love with Mohan, who works in her office.
-When she tries to express her love, she flies abroad for an office matter.
+She falls in love with Mohan, who studies at her university.
+Before she tries to express her love, she suddenly flies abroad for an office matter.
 Meanwhile, in India, Mohan's mother arranges his marriage with his cousin Bhuvana, and he marries her.
 When Dolly returns from abroad on her birthday, she expresses her love to Mohan, but he rejects her because his wife is pregnant.
 Dolly's obsession causes her to commit suicide in front of him at the hospital.
 At the same time, as his wife is giving birth.
 Their daughter, Shalini, is imbued with Dolly's evil spirit as Dolly takes revenge.
 What happens next is the rest of the story.